-Juneau, Skagway, and Sitka are cities in the southeast panhandle of Alaska.
+Juneau, Skagway, and Sitka are cities in the southeast panhandle of Alaska, a critical part of an Alaska Grand Tour.
 They differ sharply from the more northerly areas of the state.
 Precipitation here is high, comparable to Washington state, so the trees, such as Sitka spruce, grow to great heights and can be harvested for lumber or pulp.

 The area is the most historic in Alaska.
 Sitka was the major Russian colony during the fur-gathering era.
 At Juneau, prospectors made major Alaska gold discoveries.
 From Skagway, some 20,000 hardy miners, plus many women and children, climbed over the Chilkoot Pass to the Yukon Gold Rush of 1898.

 A special Marine Highway ferry system ties the region together, operating between Seattle and Skagway.
 Waterways, shoreline, and boating become defining aspects of life here.
 Southeast Alaska has 33,000 miles of coastline, fully 68 percent of the Alaska coast.
 One out of five people owns a boat.
 Air and sea transport offer the only access to the region.

 The flight to this area from Fairbanks on a clear day is one of the most spectacular views on the planet.
 As you leave Fairbanks, you see the spine of the Alaska Range of mountains and the vast stretches of uninhabited and rugged land between cities.
 The snowy peak of Mt.
 McKinley stands out majestically.
 And finally, as the flight progresses, you see sweeping aerial views of the glaciers of southeastern Alaska, including Glacier Bay National Park.
 From the air you get a clear sense of the glaciers as rivers of ice.